 Step 1: Specify Mail Innovations options in carrier setup

-When you connect your UPS account to SmartParcel under Admin > Manage Carrier Accounts, you must enter the following information on the carrier setup:
+When you connect your UPS account to SmartParcel under Admin > Manage Carrier Accounts or on the Settings page within the Small Parcel space, you must enter the following information on the carrier setup:

 - Mail Innovations Endorsement: Specifies what the carrier should do in the event of non-delivery